Est. Reading Time: 1 Minute

 Est. Reading Time: 9 Minutes

-Have you ever wondered if your relationship is healthy?
 Does your partner have a habit of “putting you down” – in private and in public?
 Do you have a habit of “putting your partner down?”
-Do you feel like your self-esteem and self-confidence has taken a nosedive since you’ve been with your partner?
+Do you feel like your self-esteem and self-confidence have taken a nosedive since you’ve been with your partner?
 Is your partner jealous, controlling, and vindictive towards you?
-What about you – do you get jealous when your partner talks to or spends time with other people?
+Or do you get jealous when your partner talks to or spends time with other people?
+These are all some signs of a toxic relationship.

 Has your partner ever physically hurt you – i.e. kicked, slapped, pushed, stabbed, shot, pinched, and/or punched you?
 Have you ever physically hurt your partner?
 Are you vindictive, manipulative, and/or vicious towards your partner?
 And, have you ever contemplated leaving your partner, but just don’t know how?